-Please label everything - lunch boxes, bottles, cups, thermoses, plastic containers, etc. Pre-school age children should also bring a toothbrush; please remember to replace it regularly.
+Please label everything - lunch boxes, bottles, cups, thermoses, plastic containers, etc.

 Every Friday is Pizza Day

 On Fridays, pizza is served with a fruit or vegetable option and water and/or milk and is a part of the lunch program.